This is a guide on how to buy wholesale products and sell them on Amazon.

 - Maintaining inventory levels of your wholesale products

-An example would be buying a bulk lot of mixers directly from KitchenAid (or one of their distributors) for a discount and then listing those mixers on Amazon for the regular retail price (or whatever a reasonable price is based on what other sellers are asking).
+An example of a wholesale order would be buying a bulk lot of mixers directly from KitchenAid (or one of their distributors) for a discount and then listing those mixers on Amazon for the regular retail price (or whatever a reasonable price is based on what other sellers are asking).

 When purchasing an item via wholesale sourcing, you will generally pay around 50% of the manufacturers suggested retail price (MSRP).
 The industry term for items offered at 50% of retail is “keystone pricing.”

 Some suppliers will have additional discounts based on purchase volumes, and many will have the ability to provide discounts after you have worked with them for a period of time.
 In general, the margins of products sourced from wholesale suppliers will be lower than what you would get from inventory sourced via retail and online arbitrage, but wholesale provides its own distinct advantages over other sourcing methods.

 The 4 Major Advantages to Sourcing Wholesale

 - You can sell the same items over and over again.

 - You can buy as much product from your suppliers as you can afford or sell.

 - You’re dealing with existing brands with a proven track record (and sales data).